Bain, Cinven collect 36.55 percent of Stada shares

-FRANKFURT Buyout groups Bain Capital and Cinven have so far been offered 36.55 percent of German drugmaker Stada (STAGn.DE) shares, the private equity groups said on Monday.
+FRANKFURT (Reuters) - Buyout groups Bain Capital and Cinven have so far been offered 36.55 percent of German drugmaker Stada (STAGn.DE) shares, the private equity groups said on Monday.

 The tender offer for the agreed 5.3 billion euro deal runs through June 22 and is conditional on securing 67.5 percent of Stada's shares.